Are you looking for the best things to do on Oahu when it rains? This guide from a Hawaii local has all of the best recommendations!

 The Honolulu Museum of Art is Oahu’s largest art museum.
 With large sections for European Art, Japanese woodblock prints, and Hawaii art, this museum showcases many different pieces across space and time.

 As a part of the Honolulu Museum of Art, there is also the Shangri La Museum of Islamic Art, Culture, and Design.
 This already-stunning home is filled with art from the Middle East, North Africa, and Southeast Asia.
-If you would like to visit Shangri La, you must reserve a tour, which you can do here.
+If you would like to visit Shangri La, you must reserve a tour.

 On December 7, 1941, the U.S. Navy base at Pearl Harbor was bombed by the Japanese Navy Air Service, which prompted the United States’ involvement in World War II.
 Hundreds of Americans gave their lives that day.
 Over 1,000 passed away on the USS Arizona alone.